Oneflow-Inc/libai/README.md

 </details>

 ## Installation
+Please refer to [Getting Started.md](https://libai.readthedocs.io/en/latest/tutorials/Getting%20Started.html) for installation

 ## Getting Started
+Please refer to [Getting Started.md](https://libai.readthedocs.io/en/latest/tutorials/Getting%20Started.html) for basic usage of LiBai

 ## Documentation
-Please refer to [docs](https://libai.readthedocs.io/en/latest/index.html) for full API documentation and tutorials.
+Please refer to [docs](https://libai.readthedocs.io/en/latest/index.html) for full API documentation and tutorials

 ## ChangeLog

 **Beta 0.1.0** was released in 15/2/2022:
-- support deit training on imagenet
+- Support DeiT training on ImageNet
-- ...
+- Support BERT pretraining

 Please refer to [changelog.md](./changelog.md) for details and release history.

 ## Contributing

-## Acknowledgement
+We appreciate all contributions to improve LiBai.
+Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for the contributing guideline.

 ## License
+This project is released under the [Apache 2.0 license](LICENSE).

 ## Citation
+If you find this project useful for your research, please consider cite: